salma-svg/salma-svg.github.io/projects/OCL/results.md

 - **Material Proportions**: The proportion of each material used in the optimal mix.
 - **Cost**: The cost associated with each material in the mix.
 - **Predictions**: Mechanical resistance and elongation predictions compared to thresholds.
+- **Chemical Component** : The percentage of the chemical component in the final product.

 ## Example Results